 The claim to digital sovereignty, as noted previously, is not limited to the nation-state.
 Small and mid-sized countries, in particular, face the perennial challenge of navigating power imbalances (see Doshi & Delgado's chapter in this volume).
 The European Council on Foreign Relations, for instance, has publicly endorsed a "sovereign Europe" and "digital sovereignty" strategy to enhance its capacity to act (Leonard & Shapiro, 2020).
-EU has not only embarked on a legislative restructuring of its digital policies to restrict the undue influence and abuse of dominance by U.S. tech giants and in doing so setting global standards, it has also teed digital sovereignty and technological "strategic autonomy" as top priorities (Michel, 2021).
+EU has not only embarked on a legislative restructuring of its digital policies to restrict the undue influence and abuse of dominance by U.S. tech giants and in doing so setting global standards, it has also teed digital sovereignty and technological "strategic autonomy" as top priorities (Michel, 2021; Obendiek, 2021).

 This European desire harkens back to at least 2005 when a few European nations, led by France, proposed the creation of a Euro-centric search engine to compete against Google and Yahoo!.
 At the time, former French President Jacques Chirac promised to fund Project Quaero to counter the perceived "threat of Anglo-Saxon cultural imperialism" (Litterick, 2005), although after Germany withdrew in 2006, the project fell apart.
+Post-Snowden, EU strengthened its data protection by passing GDPR in 2016 and enacting it in 2018, starting to make the "Brussels Effect" (Bradford, 2020) felt around the world.
+Recently, perceiving EU's lag in advanced digital infrastructure development and deployment (e.g. China-U.S. rivalry in 5G technologies) and digital market (e.g. U.S. dominance in digital platforms and services in EU), EU has passed the Digital Markets Act and the Digital Services Act in 2022 in a bid to further beef up EU's control over its digital sovereignty.
+Despite national differences and bureaucratic burdens, EU seems committed to maintaining EU values and principles in deploying and creating digital technologies (Obendiek, 2021).

-As the Ukraine war unfolded, EU strengthened its transatlantic ties with the U.S. On the other hand, witnessing the severe economic sanctions U.S. and EU imposed on Russia and the seizing of Russia central bank's overseas assets by the U.S. due to its invasion of Ukraine, not legal by U.S. Treasury Secretary Janet Yellen's own admission (Lawder, 2022), many developing countries may reconsider their economic, political and technological alliances in a U.S. dollar-denominated and -dominated global economy (CGTN, 2022).
-As the world has moved in a more multipolar direction with the creation of ASEAN in the 1960s, Mercosur in the 1990s, and Africa Continental Free Trade Area in 2019, developing nations are likely to strengthen their digital policy alignment even though they may not achieve the same level of political coordination the EU seems to have maintained so far.
+In addition, the world has also certainly moved in a more multipolar direction with the creation of ASEAN in the 1960s, Mercosur in the 1990s, and Africa Continental Free Trade Area in 2019, developing nations are likely to strengthen their digital policy alignment even though they may not achieve the same level of political coordination the EU seems to have maintained so far.